-Which is why we are so resolute in remaining guided by and tethered to critical hope - hope not for hope's sake, but instead as a firm muscle led by resistance and resilience to the different cultural and political tides that ebb in and out, the agendas that come and go and sometimes morph overnight to reveal strange new boogeymen.
+Which is why we are so resolute in remaining guided by and tethered to critical hope - hope not for hope's sake, but instead as a firm muscle led by resistance and resilience to the different cultural and political tides that ebb in and out, the agendas and elected officials that come and go, and the issues we have been committing to for so long that all of a sudden turn overnight to reveal themselves as strange new boogeymen in the public discourse.
 We are working to model what we think can not only change lives for the better, but can create the type of community we want to live in.
+Not just for us or who we work with.
+But for those who disagree with us, who think nothing like us.